getsenic/nuimo-android/README.md

 }
 ```

-##### A ready to checkout MacOS demo application
+##### A ready to checkout Android demo appl

-We've provided a ready to checkout application that demonstrates discovering, connecting and receiving events from your Nuimo controllers.
+We've provided a ready to checkout Android app that demonstrates discovering, connecting and receiving events from your Nuimo controllers.
 It also demonstrates how display fancy icons on its LED matrix.
 Simply clone the [Nuimo Android demo repository](https://github.com/getsenic/nuimo-android-demo) and open it in Android Studio.

 ## Advanced usage